Course overview Course overview

 Igniting your imagination

-Jay is a Senior Hard Surface Modeler and Texture Painter at Industrial Light and Magic; he has been at ILM for 4 years, and has 6 years of experience as a modeler.
-His credits include Rogue One, Star Wars: the Force Awakens, and Transformers: Age of Extinction.
-In addition to his work on feature films, Jay has worked on music videos, commercials, an AAA game, and amusement park rides.
+Jay is a Model Supervisor at Industrial Light and Magic, specializing in hard surface modeling, texture painting and look development; he has worked at ILM for 7 years, and has 9 years of experience as a modeler.
+His credits include The Mandalorian, Millennium Falcon: Smuggler's Run, Rogue One, Star Wars: the Force Awakens, and Transformers: Age of Extinction.
+In addition to his work on feature films, Jay has worked on music videos, commercials, AAA games, and amusement park rides.
 He is also exploring physically based rendering, VR, game development, and 3D printing outside of work.

 Hard Surface Modeling for Films Student gallery

 Jay was a very pleasant and informative instructor.
-I would recommend his class to anyone interested in Hard Surface modelling.
+I would recommend his class to anyone interested in Hard Surface modeling.

 Very good, strong learning skill, very helpful all the time.